AgoraIO/agora_doc_source/en-US/markdown/agora-chat/agora-chat-set-up-webhooks.md

 To verify the signature in a callback, do the following:

-1. Retrive the following information:
+1. Retrieve the following information:
-   - The callback ID, which is the `callId` paramater in the request body of the callback.
+   - The callback ID, which is the `callId` parameter in the request body of the callback.
    - The secret assigned to the callback rule.
 You can find this value on the Agora Chat configuration page in Agora Console.
      ![secret screenshot](https://web-cdn.agora.io/docs-files/1642410578660)
    - The callback timestamp, which is the `timestamp` parameter in the request body of the callback.
-2. Calculate the [MD5](https://en.wikipedia.org/wiki/MD5) value of the concated string of the callback ID, the secret, and the callback timestamp.
+2. Calculate the [MD5](https://en.wikipedia.org/wiki/MD5) value of the concatenated string of the callback ID, the secret, and the callback timestamp.
 3. Check if the calculated value equals the `secret` parameter in the request body.
 If yes, the callback is sent by Agora Chat.